-Joseph Parker has announced big changes following his victory over fellow-New Zealander Junior Fa after making the difficult decision to switch trainers.
+Joseph Parker has announced significant changes following his victory over fellow-New Zealander Junior Fa after making the difficult decision to switch trainers.

-The former WBO heavyweight world champion has paid tribute to his long-time coach, Kevin Barry, following confirmation that the pair have agreed to amicably end their working relationship, bringing to a close a hugely successful eight-year partnership.
+The former WBO heavyweight world champion has paid tribute to his long-time coach, Kevin Barry, following confirmation that the pair have agreed to amicably end their working relationship, bringing a hugely successful eight-year partnership to a close.

 “Without Kevin, I wouldn’t be where I am today,” Parker said.

 “Together, we made it to the very top.
 Kevin was with me every step of the way, guiding my progress inside and outside the ring.
 So it is with genuine sadness that I confirm our partnership has come to an end.

 “But the time feels right.
 It’s fitting that we closed this chapter of my career with a win in front of a great home crowd in Auckland and with bigger things just on the horizon.